Kambala

-Kambala (or Kambla/Kambula) is an annual buffalo race held in the southwestern Indian state of Karnataka.
-Traditionally, it is sponsored by local Tuluva landlords and households in the coastal districts of Dakshina Kannada and Udupi of Karnataka and Kasaragod of Kerala, a region collectively known as Tulu Nadu.
+The Kambala, Kambla or Kambula is an annual buffalo race held in the southwestern Indian state of Karnataka.
+It is similar to Maramadi of Kerala.
+Traditionally, it is sponsored by local Tuluva landlords and households in the coastal districts of Dakshina Kannada, Udupi and Bhatkal of Karnataka and Kasaragod of Kerala, a region collectively known as Tulu Nadu.

 The Kambala season generally starts in November and lasts until March.
-The Kambalas are organized through Kambala samithis (Kambala Associations), of which there are currently 18.
-Over 45 races are held annually in coastal Karnataka, including smaller remote villages such as Vandaru and Gulvadi.
+The Kambalas are organised through Kambala samithis (Kambala associations).
+Over 45 races are held annually in coastal Karnataka.

 Etymology

-Kambala is derived from 'kampa-kala', where the word 'Kampa' is related slushy, muddy field.
+Kambala is derived from 'kampa-kala', where the word 'Kampa' relates to a slushy, muddy field.
 The Dravidian origin of the word Kampa is kan+pa and 'kala' means field, where it is conducted.
 Another interpretation of modern Kambala is derived from 'Kamba', a pole used for water spurt during race by buffalo pairs.

 Format

 Kambala is a sport.
 The Kambala racetrack is a slushy paddy field, and the buffaloes are driven by a whip-lashing farmer.

 Traditional Kambala was non-competitive, and the pair was run one by one.
 In modern Kambala, the contest generally takes place between two pairs of buffaloes.
-In villages such as Vandaro and Choradi, there is also a ritualistic aspect, as farmers race their buffaloes to give thanks for protecting them from diseases.
+In villages such as Vandar (Vandaru) in Udupi and Chordi (Choradi) in Shivamogga, there is also a ritualistic aspect, as farmers race their buffaloes to give thanks to the deities for protecting them from diseases.

 Historically, the winning pair of buffaloes was rewarded with coconuts and bananas.
-Today, winning owners earn gold and silver coins.
+Today, owners of the winning beasts win gold and silver coins.
 Some organising committees award an eight-gram gold coin to the winner.
 In some competitions, cash prizes are awarded.

 Decoration of Buffalo

 The buffaloes are decorated with coloured jhūls and head-pieces made of brass and silver (sometimes bearing the emblems of the sun and moon), and ropes which make a sort of bridle.
-The special towel used to cover the buffalo's back is called the paavade (Tulu:ಪಾವಡೆ).
+The special towel used to cover the buffaloes' back is called the paavade (Tulu:ಪಾವಡೆ).